codeacade/py-random/django/README.md

 STATICFILES_DIRS = [ os.path.join(BASE_DIR, "static"), ]  ## this is new
 ```

-2) Create /static/<app_name>/ folder same way /templates/<app_name> is made
+2) Create /static/<app_name>/ folder same way /templates/<app_name> is made.
-   Add css, jpg and other folders and files there
+   Add css, jpg and other folders and files there.

 3) In html template add:
 ```